kube-tarian/tarian/README.md

 ### Private GKE cluster

-Private GKE cluster by default creates firewall rules to restrict master to nodes communication only on ports 443 and 10250.
+Private GKE cluster by default creates firewall rules to restrict master to nodes communication only on ports `443` and `10250`.
-To inject tarian-pod-agent container, tarian uses Mutating admission webhook.
-The webhook server runs on port 9443.
-So, we need to create a new firewall rule to allow ingress from master IP address range to nodes on tcp port 9443.
+To inject tarian-pod-agent container, tarian uses mutating admission webhook.
+The webhook server runs on port `9443`.
+So, we need to create a new firewall rule to allow ingress from master IP address range to nodes on tcp port **9443**.

 For more detail, see GKE docs on this topic: [https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#add_firewall_rules).